 Despite the fact that the 2020 Open Space standard is 0.08 ha/1,000 lower than that in 2015, in all scenarios Melton Mowbray has a deficiency of allotment and community growing spaces.
 This is an area for early improvement.
 At present, provision is 30% less than standard and unless there is new provision, would be 47% below standard by 2036.

 There are opportunities for the Council to redesign some of its excess of amenity greenspace to create new allotment(s) and especially community growing spaces.
-Nationally, there is evidence that the demand for shared 'community growing' space is increasing, and it can be linked to health and wellbeing agendas.
+When redesigning these areas the needs of less abled persons should be considered such as the creation of raised beds.
+Nationally, there is evidence that the demand for shared 'community growing' space is increasing, and it can be linked to health and wellbeing agendas and sustainable food sustainability, from seed to compost.